Skip to content

 Overall Architecture

-The overall framework consists of two components: data construction and model training.
-On the data side, the FCaps dataset is built via an end-to-end pipeline, comprising FCaps-Emilia (46,787 hours, 18M fine-grained annotations) and FCaps-PSCBase (267 hours, 140k global annotations + 930k fine-grained annotations).
-On the model side, CLSP adopts a dual-encoder architecture (SPEAR-XLarge speech encoder + RoBERTa text encoder) and is trained contrastively via two-stage curriculum learning: Stage 1 performs standard contrastive learning on large-scale fine-grained data, while Stage 2 introduces multi-positive contrastive learning to achieve cross-granularity generalization.
+The work follows two lines—data and model—with the goal of training the first speech-text alignment model capable of unifying global and fine-grained speaking style representations.
+On the data side, the FCaps dataset is constructed using an end-to-end pipeline, including FCaps-Emilia (46,787 hours, 18M fine-grained annotations) and FCaps-PSCBase (267 hours, 140k global annotations + 930k fine-grained annotations), generating free-text descriptions directly from audio to bypass intermediate discrete label layers.
+On the model side, CLSP is a dual-encoder (SPEAR-XLarge speech encoder + RoBERTa text encoder) following a two-stage curriculum learning: first, standard contrastive alignment on large-scale fine-grained data, then using multi-positive contrastive learning to unify both global and fine-grained granularities into the same embedding space.
+The second stage is controlled by a dynamic task scheduler, gradually shifting the training focus from cross-granular alignment to fine-grained discrimination.

 Key Designs